 A Microeconomic Theory Qualifying Examination is administered by the Department of Economics.
 This examination is given twice per year (typically in June and July).
-All Ph.D. students in Agricultural Economics must pass the portions of this exam that cover the required sequence of microeconomic theory courses (ECON 60600, ECON60700 and ECON61500).
+All PhD students in Agricultural Economics must pass the portions of this exam that cover the required sequence of microeconomic theory courses (ECON 60600, ECON60700 and ECON61500).

-It is important that students progress through the Ph.D.
-Program of Study in a reasonable amount of time.
-For this reason, students are required to take the Microeconomic Theory Qualifying Examination at the first opportunity after they have completed ECON 60600, ECON 60700 and ECON 61500 and no later than the first opportunity after completion of four semesters (including summer sessions) after the date that they have entered the doctoral program.
-Exceptions may be granted upon submission of a written petition to the Graduate Committee.
+Students must make every effort to progress through the PhD Program of Study in a reasonable amount of time.
+For this reason, students must take the Microeconomic Theory Qualifying Examination at the first opportunity after they have completed ECON 60600, ECON 60700 and ECON 61500 and no later than the first opportunity after completion of four semesters (including summer sessions) after the date that they have entered the doctoral program.
+Exceptions may be considered only upon submission of a written petition to the Graduate Committee.